pedia/gadmin/README.md

 - `postgresql://user:password@localhost:5432/dbname`
 - `mysql://user:password@localhost:3306/dbname?charset=utf8mb4&parseTime=True&loc=Local`

-3. Click "Generate" — gadmin will inspect the schema and produce model/view code you can copy into your project.
+3. Click "Generate" — gadm will inspect the schema and produce model/view code you can copy into your project.

 How it works (brief)
-- gadmin maps database tables to ModelViews.
+- gadm maps database tables to ModelViews.
 Each view exposes routes and templates for list, edit, details, delete, and export.
 - The generator inspects the DB via GORM's migrator and builds a simple Go struct representation plus GORM tags.
 - Frontend templates are adapted from Flask-Admin (Bootstrap 4) and are included in `static/` and `templates/`.